|Here's where we can advise|

 Investment in personal pensions is limited to the greater of £3,600 and the amount of your UK relevant earnings, but subject to the £40,000 annual allowance and any unused allowance from the previous three years in all years except the year in which you retire.

-Phillip will write out a cheque to his pension provider of the premium, net of basic rate tax relief, £10,000.
+Phillip will make a payment to his pension provider of the premium, net of basic rate tax relief, £10,000.
 Phillip is also entitled to higher rate tax relief on the gross premium, amounting to £2,500.
 As Phillip is an employee, we can ask HMRC to give the relief through Phillip's PAYE code.
-Otherwise, we would claim relief in Phillip's 2017 tax return.
+Otherwise, we would claim relief in Phillip's 2019 tax return.

 Thus the net cost to Phillip of a £12,500 contribution to his pension policy is just £7,500.